 - The need for access to the record in meeting the emergency.

 - Whether the person requesting the records is in a position to deal with the emergency.

 - The extent to which time is of the essence in dealing with the emergency.

 Prior consent to disclosure of information from student education records will not be required when notice is made to appropriate parties in connection to an emergency, where knowledge of the information is necessary to protect the health or safety of the student or individuals involved.
-Our campus considers parents or other emergency contacts as “appropriate parties” to be notified in emergency situations.
+Our campus considers the Dean of Students, Vice Chancellor for Student Affairs, parents, or other emergency contacts as “appropriate parties” to be notified in emergency situations.
 For instance, if a student living in a residence hall is transported to a hospital due to a life-threatening situation, every reasonable effort would be made to notify the appropriate individuals as soon as possible.